macintacos/chord-heavy-keymap/README.md

 - **This keymap removes A LOT of default shortcuts.** If you're not comfortable with looking up the commands or using the command search, stay away from this keymap!
 - **There are some chords/shortcuts that are dependent on snippets or extensions that I have personally installed on my machine.** VSCode might complain about this, but you should be fine.
 - In VSCode, when you've defined a chord for a specific character, it "clobbers" shortcuts that are only one `modifier+key` combination.
 Thus, because `cmd+c r` is a chord, things like `cmd+c` in a text editor (copy) won't work (VSCode sits there waiting for a chord to be executed).
 For most of the "common sense" shortcuts, I've tried to mitigate this by just making the user hit the shortcut twice; so now, "copy" is `cmd+c cmd+c` instead of just `cmd+c`.
 That's what made the most sense in my head, so that's what I went with!
 For all of these changes, please see the "[Clobbered Commands](#clobbered-commands)" section of the README.
-- Right now this keymap only _properly_ supports the Mac, and **Linux support is considered in "beta"**.
+- Right now this keymap only _properly_ supports the Mac, and **Linux/Windows support is considered in "beta"**.
 - I use VSCodeVim and most of the time, if I don't use a native shortcut for something, it's because I just use Vim motions to get the job done.
 See the [VSCodeVim Keybindings](#vscodevim-keybindings) section below for what I use there!

 If the above caveats are "fine" for you, I really think that this keymap can work well.
 It doesn't cover 100% of the capabilities that Spacemacs can, but it gets a lot of the way there!